-Transparency and Local Accountability: A National-Scale Field Experiment in China on the Disclosure of Information about Pollution (With Sarah Anderson, Mengdi Liu, and Bing Zhang) [request]
+Non-Governmental Monitoring of Local Governments Increases Compliance with Central Mandates: A National-Scale Field Experiment in China (With Sarah Anderson, Mengdi Liu, and Bing Zhang) [request] Revise and resubmit, AJPS.

 Abstract — Central governments face compliance problems when they rely on local governments to implement policy.
-In authoritarian political systems, these challenges are pronounced because local governments do not face direct accountability from citizens at the polls.
-We designed and implemented a national-scale field experiment in China to test whether the public dissemination of performance ratings of municipal governments by non-state actors caused municipal governments to release more information about the management of pollution to the public as mandated.
-We find significant and positive treatment effects on the release of information to the public about the management of pollution after only one year.
+In authoritarian political systems, these challenges are pronounced because local governments do not face citizens at the polls.
+We designed and implemented a national-scale, randomized field experiment in China to test whether the public dissemination of performance ratings of municipal governments by a non-state actor caused municipal governments to release more information about the management of pollution to the public as mandated.
+We find significant and positive treatment effects on compliance with the release of information to the public after only one year that persists with reinforcement into a second post-treatment year.
 These results reveal important roles that non-state actors can play in enhancing accountability of local governments in authoritarian political systems.

 Escaping the Valley of Disengagement: Two Field Experiments on Motivating Citizens to Monitor Public Goods (With Jacob Skaggs and Daniel Nielson).
 [PDF] Revise and resubmit, BJPS.